 I was invested in this story that was completely separate from Yuichi.
 While Yuichi was the instrument to bring it to a resolution, it wasn’t his story.
 It was Shiori’s story.

 OK.
 I’m being a little facetious here.
 Yuichi isn’t really the worst part of Kanon, it’s what he represents that is worst part of Kanon.

 He is the otaku stand in.
-And I don’t mean nice guy otaku that just wants to be loved or left along with his gunpla models and his Char Aznable body pillow.
-Well maybe I do mean that otaku too, but really this show is meant to present a series of little sisters that guys can feel sorry for and they can pick their favorite non-threatening girl to imagine having tea with or eating a sundae or maybe cuddling with.
+And I don’t mean nice guy otaku that just wants to be loved or left alone with his gunpla models and his Char Aznable body pillow.
+Well, maybe I do mean that otaku too, but really this show is meant to present a series of little sisters that guys can feel sorry for and they can pick their favorite non-threatening girl to imagine having tea with or eating a sundae or maybe cuddling with.